 There was one big lad with a ruddy face and a shock of white hair who was accused of being a bully.
 He was actually quite soft-hearted, but was bigger and stronger than the other lads, had a speech impediment and was rather clumsy as though his body was too big for him.
 In days past, he’d have ended up a farm-hand.
 He got taunted as "Selwyn Froggett" (a simple-minded sitcom character) and just wanted to follow his dad into the mechanic's trade.
 One day, the school gerbil escaped from its cage.
 In his panic at trying to get out of its way and not hurt it, the boy’s foot landed on the gerbil.
 We had a sudden, messy lesson in life and death.
 It affected the lad a lot and he was in tears, but because he was big and rough-looking he didn’t get much sympathy from his peers.

-There were 2 brothers who were serious bullies who relieved smaller kids of sweets, crisps and packed lunches and threatened to “duff up” anyone who told on them.
+In the years above me, there were 2 brothers who were serious bullies who relieved smaller kids of sweets, crisps and packed lunches and threatened to “duff up” anyone who told on them.
 The younger one terrified me for a couple of years (it felt like longer).
 They were large, strong, possibly not the brightest of children, but cunning.
+Their younger sister was from the same mould.
 Life became a whole lot better when they'd both moved on to the local comprehensive school.
+Many years later, I found out that they came from an abusive home where wife-bashing and child-bashing had been normal for several generations.
 They had a vicious younger henchman who began smoking and drinking at the age of 13 or 14 and his parents didn’t care.
-Many years later, I found out that the worst of the bullies came from abusive homes where wife-bashing and child-bashing had been normal for several generations.
+Another of the girl bullies (older than me) had a violent, alcoholic father who was renowned for philandering.

 One little girl who was in the top infants class with me was a biter.
 Her mum ran a posh frock shop in town and would have been mortified.
 My mum had to complain to the teacher that I kept going home with bite marks on my arm.